 Essays for Business School

 The essays you write for your application are extremely important.
 Not only are they a way for schools to assess your writing ability, but they are the single communication from you that conveys your motivations, goals, personality and fit for the program.
-Some schools will ask for a single essay and others will ask for several short and long essays.
+Some schools ask for a single essay and others ask for several short and long essays.
 It is not unheard of for schools to require or allow multimedia submissions introducing yourself.
 Career Services Advisors

 can provide feedback on essay drafts.